temetvince/x3tv/README.md

 # X3TV

-## This is a Battle Simulator for Litcube's Universe and Star Wars LU.
+## This is a Battle Simulator for Litcube's Universe and Star Wars LU

 Included is a new game font, Fantasque Sans Mono
 * https://github.com/belluzj/fantasque-sans